 You can trade almost all common, uncommon, rare, legendary (primed) mods in every rank.
+Requiem mods can also be traded.
 Exceptions to the rule are legendary mods that you gained through daily tribute (Primed Fury, Primed Shred, Primed Vigor).

 You cannot trade your starter platinum.
 That you have to spend in the market place – otherwise people would just create account over account to trade out their start plat.
 Best get yourself a warframe slot and a few weapon slots for that starter plat.